|

 when Luciano Becchio headed home powerfully from a corner.
 The

-squad and everything else but we had 17 players available and
+and everything else but we had 17 players available and that does limit

-a last minute equaliser for Bristol Rovers.
-A 2-2 draw saw Leeds
+last minute equaliser for Bristol Rovers.
+A 2-2 draw saw Leeds slip to

-slip to seventh.
-Grayson admitted to being "hugely frustrated
+seventh.
+Grayson admitted to being 'hugely frustrated and disappointed'

 from Neil Kilkenny brought a 4-0 victory against Yeovil.
 With